Nina-Mainusch/ADA_website/index.md

 {% include B3_us.html %}

-The third largest cluster in the brightkite data set, which is dominated by users living in Denver and Boulder, CO.
+The third largest cluster in the Brightkite dataset, which is dominated by users living in Denver and Boulder, CO.

 {% include B5_us.html %}

-The fifth largest cluster in the brightkite data set, which is dominated by users living in Phoenix, AZ.
+The fifth largest cluster in the Brightkite dataset, which is dominated by users living in Phoenix, AZ.

 --------------------------------------